missionmike/wordpress-acf-wpgraphql-preview-bug-minimal-reproduction/README.md

 ## Description of Issue

-When the post content, title, or other standard WordPress fields are updated and previewed in WordPress, the GraphQL response in preview mode will return `null` for associated custom fields.
+When the post content, title, or other standard WordPress fields are updated and previewed in WordPress via **Gutenberg editor**, the GraphQL response in preview mode will return `null` for associated custom fields.

 For example, here is a response for preview of an already-published post.
 Note how the `mainArt` and `customFields` values are populated: